Aditya-Gaur/instadm/README.md

 # Instadm

-This  codes Logs in Your Instagram account and sends a direct message to the desired username.
+This  code Logs in Your Instagram account and sends a direct message to the desired username.